connietran-dev/connietran-dev/README.md

 I'm a Full-Stack Web Developer with experience programming with: React, Node, Express, MongoDB, JavaScript, and a whole host of other technologies.
 I am also Technical Project Manager at a digital marketing agency with 6+ years managing web development projects.

-I'm currently a developer in the Mintbean.io Developers' Collective working with SASS and React.
+I'm currently a developer in the Mintbean.io Developers' Collective; and a part of the [Collab Lab](https://the-collab-lab.codes/who-we-are/) Summer 2021 cohort.

 My favorite projects are featured here on my GitHub and include: